Sorting with Teams: Introduction

-Another literature, following \citet{Garicano:2006}, solves hierarchical assignment models with heterogeneous workers.\footnote{A simple exposition of the hierarchical assignment problem is presented in \citet{Garicano:2004}. \citet{Antras:2006} apply the knowledge-based hierarchy structure to study international trade and the international structure to production.
+Another literature, following \citet{Garicano:2006}, solves hierarchical assignment models with heterogeneous workers.\footnote{An exposition of the hierarchical assignment problem is presented in \citet{Garicano:2004}.
 See \citet{Garicano:2015} for a review.} Similar to \citet{Garicano:2000}, workers differ in their knowledge, which governs the probability that they know how to solve a production problem.
 Knowledge is assumed to be cumulative, so that more skilled workers know how to solve a problem whenever less skilled workers do.
 A key implication is that production is supermodular in worker skill, so that equilibrium sorting is positive.
 In line with these papers, our workers differ in the probability that they know how to solve production problems.
 Knowledge, however, is not cumulative, allowing for the possibility that less skilled workers know how to solve a problem when more skilled workers do not.
-As a result, our production technology is instead not supermodular, and hence optimal sorting is not positive.
+As a result, our production technology is not supermodular, and hence optimal sorting is not positive.